How to Develop Your Executive Presence

 One of the most important attributes of a successful leader is being able to address an audience; skills include gaining, rotating and maintaining eye contact, projecting your voice, answering questions, handling objections, thinking on your feet, looking and acting the part and delivering a powerful message on the vision and strategy of the company.
-Leadership Development and Executive Coaching can aid with this.
+Executive Coaching can also help with this.

 - Be Authentic:

 If you come across as robotic, lacking empathy and being too ‘polished’, then you won’t gain the respect and following of your team members and key stakeholders.
 It’s a fine balance between appearing confident and assertive as opposed to insincere and arrogant.
 Develop your Emotional Intelligence as this is crucial in modern leadership.
 Again, Coaching and Mentoring can have an important part to play in creating self-aware authentic and effective leaders.